datacentricdesign/wheelchair-design-platform/docs/workshops/GettingStarted.md

 'Settings View' > 'Install Packages/Themes'*.
 Search and install 'atom-ide-ui' and 'ide-python'.

-If you do not have experience with Python, we recommend to go through the following tutorial to get started: <a href="http://www.learnpython.org/" target="_blank">http://www.learnpython.org/</a>
+If you do not have experience with Python, we recommend you to go through the following tutorial to get started: <a href="http://www.learnpython.org/" target="_blank">http://www.learnpython.org/</a>